 Spray pan with cooking spray, over low-medium heat.
 Add nut mixture, drizzle with butter olive oil, pinch of salt.
 Watch closely and stir until nuts begin to brown lightly, about 3-4 minutes.
 Remove from heat and cool.

-1 head Chopped romaine
+1 head Chopped romaine or chopped kale

 1/2 bag coleslaw mix

 2 crowns of broccoli chopped